Key takeaways

 Bottom Line

-Not recommended for: Users who need multiple messaging channels, enterprise features, or managed hosting.
+Not recommended for: Anyone expecting maintenance, updates, multiple messaging channels, or managed hosting.

 Research by Ry Walker Research • methodology